 Put simply, free web development courses are the best way to find out if the coding life is for you.
-To make getting started even easier, we’ve picked out seven of the top tutorials in 2023.
+To make getting started even easier, we’ve picked out eight of the top tutorials in 2023.

 Thankfully, these days the internet is awash with various offerings, leaving newcomers facing a dizzying amount of choice.
 That’s where we come in—we’ve rolled our sleeves up and had a thorough search to find the best free web development courses for beginners online.

 If you want to skip ahead to a section, then just use the clickable menu.

 - Why take a free web development course?

 - How to choose a free web development course

 - The best free web development courses

 1. Why are free web development courses useful?